-SMC Global delivered off-take volumes of 27,221 gigawatt hours (GWh) in 2021, a 4% growth versus 2020, as industrial activities started to pickup with relatively lighter Corona Virus Disease (COVID)-19 quarantine restrictions compared to 2020.
-Correspondingly with higher spot and average bilateral rates, consolidated revenues for the year rose by 16% to P133,710 million.
+San Miguel Global Power delivered offtake volumes of 27,221 GWh in 2021, a 4% growth versus 2020, as industrial activities started to pickup with relatively lighter Corona Virus Disease (COVID)-19 quarantine restrictions compared to 2020.
+Correspondingly with higher spot and average bilateral rates, consolidated revenues for year 2021 rose by 16% to P133,710 million.

-Operating income declined by 14% to P31,886 million on account of a significant rise in average coal input costs and higher power purchases.
-The higher power purchases were the result of lack of peak capacity to serve the Energy Group's improved bilateral requirements, with the continued deration of the Ilijan power plant due to gas supply restriction and the extended outages in Sual power plant.
+Operating income declined by 7% to P36,841 million on account of a significant rise in average coal input costs and higher power purchases.
+The higher power purchases were the result of lack of peak capacity to serve the Energy Group's improved bilateral requirements, with the continued deration of the Ilijan Power Plant due to gas supply restriction and the extended outages in Sual Power Plant.

-Consequently, net income amounted to P15,978 million, down by 15% from the previous year.
+Consequently, net income amounted to P15,978 million, down by 15% from 2020.
 Without the recorded liquidated damages from a third-party contractor arising from non-fulfillment of obligations under its procurement-related contracts in 2020, net income would have been higher by around 5%.